nekonium/NukoMask/README.md

 2. The currency unit is NUKO.
 3. Mascot characters are different.He is Nukoja.
 4. Some Japanese expression is optimized for Nekonium.
 5. The name space of the web3 instance is different.
-NukoMask inserts web3 for DApps under the window.nukomask object.
+NukoMask inserts web3 for DApps under the window.nekonium object.

 **There is no guarantee on the quality of software, so use it at your own risk.
 If you lose ETH or NUKO or Others, We can not compensate at all.**